Laura Veldkamp

-Laura Veldkamp is an American economist teaching as a professor of finance at Columbia University's Graduate School of Business and also serves as a co-editor of the Journal of Economic Theory.
+Laura Veldkamp is an American economist teaching as a professor of finance at Columbia University's Graduate School of Business and also serves as an editorial advisor of the Journal of Economic Theory.

 Education

 Veldkamp graduated with a Bachelor of Arts in Math and Economics from Northwestern University in 1996.
 She received her Ph.D. in Economic Analysis and Policy from the Stanford Graduate School of Business in 2001.

 Career

 Early career

 Veldkamp started her teaching career as an assistant professor of economics at INSEAD from 2001 to 2003.
 She then taught at New York University Stern School of Business as an assistant professor of economics from 2003 to 2008, before being promoted to an associate professor of economics.
 During her tenure at NYU, she was also a Kenen Fellow in the Department of Economics at Princeton University from 2006 to 2007 and a Hoover National Fellow at Stanford University from 2010 to 2011.
 In 2018, Veldkamp left New York University to join Columbia University's Graduate School of Business.